-Born in Macau on 7 March 1972, Lam grew up with nine brothers and sisters.
+Born in Macao on 7 March 1972, Lam grew up with nine brothers and sisters.
 Her family endured a number of early hardships that remain vivid in her memory and shaped her life.
-“My grandpa was a victim of the Great Famine in China, and my parents fled to Macau in search of a better life.
+“My grandpa was a victim of the Great Famine in China, and my parents fled to Macao in search of a better life.
 My father worked two jobs—construction by day and server at the Macau Labourers Club House by night.
 It took my parents two years to save enough money to buy a piece of farmland in Areia Preta.”

 To help out at home, Lam started working when she was just ten years old.
 “There was a factory on my way home from school that manufactured plastic flowers.
 I learned how to assemble them from the factory workers and took a big box of materials home.
 My sisters and I completed the task quickly, and the factory paid us MOP 72.
 I was so proud of contributing this source of income and earning my first barrels of gold!”
 Lam recalls with a laugh.

 The year 1989 was a fateful one for China and Lam alike.
-At the height of China’s democracy movement, Lam was among the thousands of people from Macau who took to the streets in support of students protesting in Tiananmen Square.
+At the height of China’s democracy movement, Lam was among the thousands of people from Macao who took to the streets in support of students protesting in Tiananmen Square.
 The June Fourth Incident that followed gave her a new perspective.
 “I wanted to know the truth about these sorts of earth-shattering events, and I realised that being a journalist would allow me to obtain the information first-hand.”